edward9503/edward9503.github.io/_publications/2021-RobotInMirror.md

 ---
-title: "Robot in the mirror: toward an embodied computational model of mirror self-recognition"
+title: "Robot in the Mirror: Toward an Embodied Computational Model of Mirror Self-Recognition"
 collection: publications
 permalink: /publication/2021-robotinmirror
 date: 2021-01-21